 No Pumpkin, No Problem

 Other options include squashes, gourds, watermelon.
+Unripe items left over in your fall garden are perfect candidates.
 Anything with the size, color, and texture you want.
 Check the produce section of your grocery store.
-See what talks to you.
-Just don’t let anyone see you talk back.

 I’m a big fan of making use of things I have on hand.
-Seriously, 99% of what we own is rarely ever used so why not use stuff here?
+Seriously, 99% of what we own is rarely ever used so why not repurpose items that are sitting unused for years?

 Shop in your own home and see what grabs you.
 I’ve provided lots of ideas below.